 When parents divorce or separate, one of the hardest tasks is determining a custody arrangement that works for both parents and children.
-While each parent will likely have opinions on custody, each child will also have preferences that should be taken into account.
+Although each parent will likely have opinions on custody, each child may also have an opinion.
 Most states require judges to consider a child’s preference when deciding custody.

 This article will explain how a child’s preference affects custody in Colorado.
-If you have additional questions about the effect of a child’s custodial preference in Colorado after reading this article, you should consult a local family law attorney.
+If you have additional questions after reading this article, you should consult a local family law attorney.

-Colorado courts will decide child custody whenever the parents can’t come to an agreement.
-Prior to developing a custody and visitation arrangement, the judge must consider each of the following factors:
+Prior to developing a custody and visitation arrangement, the judge must consider and explain the findings of each of the following factors:

 Colorado courts are required to consider a child’s preference whenever the child is sufficiently mature to express a reasoned and independent preference.
 There is no specific age when a court must consider the child’s opinion.
 Instead, the judge must treat each child on a case-by-case basis.

 First, the judge must decide whether the child is sufficiently mature to have a well-reasoned argument on why the child prefers one parent over the other.
 If the court decides that the child is mature enough to express a preference, then the judge decides how much weight to give the child’s opinion.

 For example, if a child simply wants to live with the more lenient parent or the parent that gives more lavish gifts, the court won’t give the child’s preference much weight.
 If instead, the child states a preference to live with the more involved parent or the parent that is more loving, the court will give the child’s preference considerable weight.